sam-jay/Stan/README.md

 # Stan
-A simple RESTful auth service.
+A simple RESTful authentication and authorization service.